How to Remotely Shutdown Windows 7 computer

-This article will tell you how to remotely shutdown or restart a Windows 7 PC using the Remote Shutdown Dialog box or command line.
-Using the Remote Shutdown Dialog box and the shutdown options available in Windows 7, you can remote shutdown, restart or log off local or networked computers, quite easily.
+This article will tell you how to Remote Shut down or Restart Windows using the Remote Shutdown Dialog box or command line.
+Using the Remote Shutdown Dialog box and the shutdown options available in Windows 11/10, you can remote shutdown, restart or log off local or networked computers quite easily.

 To open the Remote Shutdown Dialog box, open a command prompt, type shutdown -i and hit Enter.

-In the window which opens, click Add.
-This will let you add the name of the computer that you want to remote-shutdown.
-You can find the name of the PC by right-clicking Computer and selecting properties.
+In the window that opens, click Add.
+This will let you add the name of the computer you want to remote-shutdown.
+You can find the name of the PC by right-clicking Computer and selecting Properties.
 As an example, I have used his-pc and her-pc.
 Alternatively, you can also use the browse button to look for other PC’s on your network.

-Next select the command.
+Next, select the command.
 I have selected Shutdown and allowed for a 60 seconds time span before shutdown commences.
-You can also give a message, which will be displayed before shutdown commences.
+You can also give a message, which will be displayed before the shutdown commences.

 Once done, click OK.